Hermann's tortoise: Ecology

 Between May and July, female Hermann's tortoises deposit between two and 12 eggs into flask-shaped nests dug into the soil, up to 10 cm deep.
 Most females lay more than one clutch each season.
 The pinkish-white eggs are incubated for around 90 days and, like many reptiles, the temperature at which the eggs are incubated determines the hatchlings sex.
 At 26 °C, only males will be produced, while at 30 °C, all the hatchlings will be female.
 Young Hermann's tortoises emerge just after the start of the heavy autumn rains in early September and spend the first four or five years of their lives within just a few metres of their nests.
 If the rains do not come, or if nesting took place late in the year, the eggs will still hatch, but the young will remain underground and not emerge until the following spring.
-Until the age of six or eight, when the hard shell becomes fully developed, the young tortoises are very vulnerable to predators and may fall prey to rats, badgers, magpies, foxes, wild boar, and many other animals.
+Until the age of six or eight, when the hard shell becomes fully developed, the young tortoises are very vulnerable to predators and may fall prey to black rats, badgers, magpies, red foxes, wild boar, and many other animals (such as large snakes and European hedgehogs).
 If they survive these threats, the longevity of Hermann's tortoises is around 30 years.
 One rare record of longevity is 31.7 years.
 Compared to other tortoises (e.g. Testudo graeca), the longevity might be underestimated and many sources are reporting they might live 90 years or more.

 Hibernation

-In nature, Hermann’s tortoises dig their nightly shelters out and spend the relatively mild Mediterranean winters there.
+In nature, Hermann's tortoises dig their nightly shelters out and spend the relatively mild Mediterranean winters there.
 During this time, their heart and breathing rates drop notably.
-Domestic animals can be kept in the basement in a roomy rodent-proof box with a thick layer of dry leaves.
+Captive bred animals can be kept in the basement in a roomy rodent-proof box with a thick layer of dry leaves.
 The temperature should be around 5 °C. As an alternative, the box can be stored in a refrigerator.
 For this method to be used, the refrigerator should be in regular day-to-day use, to permit air flow.
 During hibernation, the ambient temperature must not fall below zero.
 Full-grown specimens may sleep four to five months at a time.

+In captivity

+Hermann's tortoise can be kept indoors with adequate living conditions provided by the owner.
+It requires a heat lamp set at around 15–30 C to provide a basking area.
+A UVB bulb is also needed to help process and create vitamin D3 and prevents issues such as metabolic bone disease.

 Conservation

 The species is included in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international export/import requires CITES documentation to be obtained and presented to border authorities.

+Many ways have been introduced to help conserve the species.
+A program introduced in 1989 and 1990 reintroduced tortoises to the population, put fences to reduce highway traffic towards the tortoises and more.
+This was shown to aid in increasing population numbers by reintroducing other tortoises of the same species.